H2Parsons/DummmyBcHeSaidSo/README.md

 which will render in a browser as a clickable link to “address@example.com”.

 (This sort of entity-encoding trick will indeed fool many, if not most, address-harvesting bots, but it definitely won’t fool all of them.
 It’s better than nothing, but an address published in this way will probably eventually start receiving spam.)

+BACKSLASH ESCAPES

+Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formatting syntax.
+For example, if you wanted to surround a word with literal asterisks (instead of an HTML <em> tag), you can use backslashes before the asterisks, like this:

+\*literal asterisks\*
+Markdown provides backslash escapes for the following characters:

+\   backslash
+`   backtick
+*   asterisk
+_   underscore
+{}  curly braces
+[]  square brackets
+()  parentheses
+#   hash mark
++   plus sign
+-   minus sign (hyphen)
+.   dot
+!   exclamation mark